nigelhorne/Params-Validate-Strict/README.md

     A reference to a hash containing the parameters to be validated.
     The keys of the hash are the parameter names, and the values are the parameter values.

-It takes two optional arguments:
+It takes three optional arguments:

 - `unknown_parameter_handler`